Fabricio3916/persona-5-landing-page/README.md

-A Persona 5 landing page and a birthday gift for my girlfriend
+This page was an idea I had as a birthday gift for my girlfriend that is a big fan of the Persona 5 games